Is White Rice Healthy for You?

 What Are the Health Benefits of White Rice?

-We’ve established that white rice is healthy in controlled portions but did you know that it also has several health benefits?
+We’ve established that white rice is healthy in controlled portions, here are some reasons why:

 Quick Energy Release